-Engagement rings are symbols of the love, devotion, and fidelity a couple shares.
-These rings are always worn on the ring finger (third finger) of left hand.
-As per the ancient times, it is believed that the vein of this finger is directly connected to the heart.
-Offering a ring as a proposal of creating a new bond has been in tradition for a couple of years.
+Engagement rings are symbols of the love, devotion, and fidelity a couple of shares.
+These rings are always worn on the ring finger (third finger) of the left hand.
+As per ancient times, it is believed that the vein of this finger is directly connected to the heart.
+Offering a ring as a proposal for creating a new bond has been in tradition for a couple of years.
 This extraordinary ring is your commitment to your companion to wed each other – an affirmation of adoration as well as more essentially, duty.

 Picture Credits Fateh Productions

 Something old represents continuity.
-This means it represents the link with the bride’s family and the ancestors.
+This means it represents the link between the bride’s family and the ancestors.
 Most of the brides chose to wear a piece of ancestral jewellery to continue the customs of the family.

-This involves the garland of flowers that bride and groom exchange with one another.
+This involves the garland of flowers that the bride and groom exchange with one another.
 This symbolizes that both bride and groom accept each other as their future husband and wife by exchanging the garland of flowers termed as “Varmala”.

-‘Solah Shringar’ means 16 Bridal Adornments that envelops sixteen stages that ladies opt to beautify themselves from head to toe This custom has an exceptionally nostalgic incentive for an Indian bride-to-be, as the sixteen embellishment ceremonies are really what encourages her rise above into the delightful rapture of being hitched in India.
+‘Solah Shringar’ means 16 Bridal Adornments that envelop sixteen stages that ladies opt to beautify themselves from head to toe This custom has an exceptionally nostalgic incentive for an Indian bride-to-be, as the sixteen embellishment ceremonies are really what encourages her rise above into the delightful rapture of being hitched in India.

-It is an image of womanliness and richness as connected with the Goddess Lakshmi, who is the goddess of magnificence, ripeness and success in the Hindu culture.
+It is an image of womanliness and richness as connected with the Goddess Lakshmi, who is the goddess of magnificence, ripeness and success in Hindu culture.

 The Mehendi/Sangeet occasion is a bright and fun event held the night prior to the wedding.
-These perplexing Mehendi designs symbolize euphoria, excellence, profound arousing and offerings.
+These perplexing Mehendi designs symbolize euphoria, excellence, profound arousing, and offerings.

 It is all about applying excellent mehendi designs on the hands and feet of the bride-to-be.
-The bride, as well as her companions and the women in the family enhance their hands with lovely mehendi outlines.
-It is trusted that the darker the shade of mehendi, the more is the adoration and warmth the bride will get from her hubby and in-laws.
+The bride, as well as her companions and the women in the family, enhance their hands with lovely mehendi outlines.
+It is trusted that the darker the shade of mehendi, the more is adoration and warmth the bride will get from her hubby and in-laws.

-Can any bride envision her wedding to occur without having the chooda function? a marriage seems totally incomplete without those beautiful red and white ivory bangles.
+Can any bride envision her wedding occurring without having the chooda function? a marriage seems totally incomplete without those beautiful red and white ivory bangles.
 Numerous young ladies could even get hitched only for at long last getting the opportunity to wear the chooda.
 Also, for her companion’s enjoyment, it is the kalire ceremony that takes after and chooses who gets hitched next!

 Joined by the companions and relatives in a festive possession known as the baraat, it’s the groom’s entrance at the wedding venue on a horse.
 This crowd comprises of the band and the relatives moving and dancing around the groom.
-It speaks to the delight and satisfaction of Groom’s family accepting bride as a piece of their family.
+It speaks to the delight and satisfaction of the Groom’s family accepting the bride as a piece of their family.

 Milni (Meeting Of two Families):

-All the relatives of bride and groom welcome each other with garlands.
+All the relatives of the bride and groom welcome each other with garlands.
 The bride’s family at that point escorts the groom to the mandap, a religious stone where the ritual is performed.